Student writing

 Language correctness

-You want to give a credible and professional impression when you write.
-If there are a lot of language mistakes or carelessness in a text, credibility suffers.
-Everyone who writes makes mistakes and has typos and other errors.
-You recognise a good writer from the fact that they take this into account in their schedule and set aside time to edit and proofread the text.
+You want to give a credible and professional impression when writing.
+If there are many language mistakes or carelessness in a text, credibility suffers.
+Everyone makes language mistakes, typographical errors, and other mistakes in their text.
+A good writer is characterized by taking this into account in their schedule and setting aside time to revise and proofread the text.
 A good way to review your own text is to read it aloud.
-This means reading what is on the page and not what you think you have written.
-Everyone is blind to their own text.
-Ask someone else to read the text too.
-You are also welcome to the Writing Workshop for language support.
+This way, you read what is on the paper, not what you think you’ve written.
+Everyone becomes blind to their own text.
+Therefore, ask someone else to read your text as well.
+You are also welcome to visit the Writing Workshop for language support.